mdn/content/files/en-us/web/api/rtcstatsreport/index.md

 - {{domxref("RTCStatsReport.get()")}}
   - : Returns the statistics dictionary associated with the passed `id`, or `undefined` if there is none.
 - {{domxref("RTCStatsReport.has()")}}
-  - : Returns a boolean indicating whether the `RTCStatsReport` has a statistics dictionary associated with the specified `id`.
+  - : Returns a boolean indicating whether the `RTCStatsReport` contains a statistics dictionary associated with the specified `id`.
 - {{domxref("RTCStatsReport.keys()")}}
-  - : Returns a new Iterator object that contains the keys (ids) for each element in the `RTCStatsReport` object, in insertion order.
+  - : Returns a new Iterator object that contains the keys (IDs) for each element in the `RTCStatsReport` object, in insertion order.
 - {{domxref("RTCStatsReport.values()")}}
-  - : Returns a new Iterator object that contains the values for each element in the `RTCStatsReport` object, in insertion order.
+  - : Returns a new Iterator object that contains the values (statistics object) for each element in the `RTCStatsReport` object, in insertion order.
 - [`RTCStatsReport.[@@iterator]()`](/en-US/docs/Web/API/RTCStatsReport/@@iterator)
   - : Returns a new Iterator object that contains a two-member array of `[id, statistic-dictionary]` for each element in the `RTCStatsReport` object, in insertion order.